netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    System capabilities might be represented as immutable configuration.
    Configurable data nodes might need constraints specified using "when", "must", or "path" statements to ensure that configuration is set according to the system's capabilities.
-For example,
+For example, configurable timer (e.g., for an "interface-timer" or a "bfd-interval-timer") values are dependent on the underlying system timer resource limits.

-   * A timer can support the values 1, 5, and 8 seconds.
-This is defined in the leaf-list 'supported-timer-values'.
+   * A timer might only support the values 1, 5, and 8 seconds, determined by the system capabilities.
+This is defined in the leaf-list 'supported-timer'.

-   * When the configurable 'interface-timer' leaf is set, it should be ensured that one of the supported values is used.
-The natural solution would be to make the 'interface-timer' a leaf-ref pointing at the 'supported-timer-values'.
+   * When the configurable 'interface-timer' leaf is set by a client, it should be ensured that one of the supported values is used.
+The natural solution would be to make the "interface-timer" a leafref pointing at the "supported-timer".

-   However, this is not possible as 'supported-timer-values' must be read-only thus "config false" while 'interface-timer' must be writable thus "config true".
-According to the rules of YANG it is not allowed to put a constraint between "config true" and "config false" data nodes.
+   However, this is not possible as "supported-timer" must be read-only thus "config false" while 'interface-timer' must be writable thus "config true".
+According to the rules of YANG it is not allowed to put a constraint between "config true" and "config false" data nodes ({{Section 9.9 of ?RFC7950}}).

-   A solution is that the 'supported-timer-values' data node in the YANG Model shall be defined as "config true" and shall also be marked with the "immutable" annotation making it unchangeable.
-After this the 'interface-timer' shall be defined as a leaf-ref pointing at the 'supported-timer-values'.
+   A solution is that the 'supported-timer' data node in the YANG Model shall be defined as "config true" and shall also be marked with the "immutable" annotation making it unchangeable.
+After this the 'interface-timer' shall be defined as a leafref pointing at the 'supported-timer-values'.

 ## UC2: Hardware-based Auto-configuration - Interface Example {#sec-uc2}